RESEARCH STARTER

 Effects of Repression

-Repressors may suffer from a host of mental problems, including severe anxiety, anguish, or depression.
+Repressors may suffer from a host of mental health difficulties, including severe anxiety, anguish, or depression.
 Some individuals develop phobias or display neurotic symptoms such as compulsiveness.

-Physical symptoms vary widely and include high blood pressure, pain, and a decreased immunity to sicknesses and diseases.
+Physical symptoms are manifestations of the stress caused by repression; they vary widely and include high blood pressure, gastrointestinal conditions, fatigue, skin conditions, chronic pain, and decreased immunity to sicknesses and diseases.

 Repressors may also have problems maintaining healthy relationships.
 They may be overly concerned with meeting their partner’s needs or unable to emotionally involve themselves in a relationship.